Diffusion of Community Fact-Checked Misinformation on Twitter: Introduction

 There are widespread concerns that misinformation on social media is damaging societies and democratic institutions \cite{Lazer.2018}.
 In recent years, viral misinformation on social media has been observed repeatedly, especially during elections and crisis situations \cite{Allcott.2017,Bakshy.2015,Pennycook.2020,Oh.2013}.
 In order to identify and eventually curb the spread of misinformation, experts fact-checkers on various third-party fact-checking organizations (\eg, \url{snopes.com}, \url{politifact.com}, \url{factcheck.org}) regularly investigate the veracity of social media rumors \cite{Wu.2019,Vosoughi.2018}.
 However, due to the limited amount of fact-checks that can be performed by these organizations, they are unable to accommodate the amount and speed of content creation on social media.
 Misinformation thus often continues to circulate and may only be detected when a tremendous amount of attention is paid to it \cite{Epstein.2020}.
 Furthermore, about 50\% of all Americans have concerns regarding the independence of the experts' assessment, \ie, distrust professional fact-checkers \cite{Poynter.2019}.
 Given these challenges, the real-world impact of fact-checks from third-party fact-checking organizations may be limited.

-In order to remedy the drawbacks of the expert verification approach, recent research has proposed to employ non-expert fact-checkers in the crowd to verify social media content \cite{Micallef.2020,Bhuiyan.2020,Pennycook.2019,Epstein.2020,Allen.2020,Allen.2020b,Godel.2021}.
+In order to address the drawbacks of the expert verification approach, recent research has proposed to employ non-expert fact-checkers in the crowd to verify social media content \cite{Micallef.2020,Bhuiyan.2020,Pennycook.2019,Epstein.2020,Allen.2020,Allen.2021,Godel.2021}.
 The rationale is that the ``wisdom of crowds'' (\ie, the aggregated assessments of non-expert fact-checkers) could result in an accuracy that is similar to that of experts \cite{Frey.2021}.
-Compared to the expert verification approach, harnessing the crowd for fact-checking would enable large numbers of fact-checks that could be carried out at higher frequency and lower cost \cite{Allen.2020b,Pennycook.2019}.
-As a further advantage, the trust in fact-checks performed by the crowd may be higher than in fact-checks performed by experts.
+Compared to the expert verification approach, harnessing the crowd for fact-checking would enable large numbers of fact-checks that could be carried out at higher frequency and lower cost \cite{Allen.2021,Pennycook.2019}.
+Furthermore, crowd-based fact-checking has the potential to remedy the problem of distrust in expert fact-checkers \cite{Allen.2021}.
 Recent experimental studies indeed yielded promising results -- suggesting that even relatively small crowds achieve an accuracy comparable to that of experts when fact-checking social media content \cite{Bhuiyan.2020,Epstein.2020,Pennycook.2019}.